 Showing a few items related by title, author, creator and subject.

-Purvis, Karyn B.; Cross, David R.; Dansereau, Donald F.; Parris, Sheri R. (Taylor and Francis, 2013-12-17)Children and youth who have experienced foster care or orphanage-rearing have often experienced complex developmental trauma, demonstrating an interactive set of psychological and behavioral issues.
+Purvis, Karyn B.; Cross, David R.; Dansereau, Donald F.; Parris, Sheri R. (2013-12-17)Children and youth who have experienced foster care or orphanage-rearing have often experienced complex developmental trauma, demonstrating an interactive set of psychological and behavioral issues.
 Trust-Based Relational ...